Every nonprofit organization needs funds to keep its doors open.

 If you don’t have the capacity to hire a full major gifts team, or if major gifts are not yet the priority – hire a major gifts officer.

-Pro tip: Veritus Group suggests the following formula to help you determine whether and when to hire a Major Gift Officer.
+Pro tip: Veritus Group suggests the following formula to help you determine how to hire a Major Gift Officer.

 “Do you have 450 donors who have given $1,000+ cumulatively in the last 24 months?
 If you do, you can hire a full-time major gift officer.
 The reason for 450 donors is that once the MGO (Major Gift Officer) goes through a qualifying process, only about 150 (or 1/3) of those donors will want to relate in a more personal way.
 150 is the maximum number of donors a single MGO can cultivate successfully.

 Now, let’s say that initially, those 150 donors have a total value of $200,000 in immediate giving potential.
 And let’s say that with salary, benefits, travel, etc, the MGO will cost $100,000.
 You’re starting at an initial 2:1 return on investment (ROI).
 I know that seems low for major gifts but remember – you start low and build it.
 The VISION is that over time, say in five years, that caseload will grow in value to 6 or 8 or even 10:1.
 And donor attrition will drop from 40% to 5% a year.
-On top of that, the MGO will have identified 3 or 4 donors who have the capacity to give high 6- and 7-figure gifts.
 This is how it grows.

 Now, what if you look at your database and you only have 250 donors that meet the cumulative level of $1,000+ in the last 24 months?
 Well, consider hiring a part-time MGO, or allocate 50% of a current staff member to it.”